Jessie Redmon Fauset, Influential Harlem Renaissance Writer & Editor

 Further, the article quotes David Levering Lewis in When Harlem Was in Vogue: “There is no telling what she would have done had she been a man, given her first-rate mind and formidable efficiency at any task.”
 There’s evidence suggesting that Fauset herself felt the lack of appreciation for her endeavors.

-Though she dropped out of the literary scene in the early 1930s, her talent, as well as her eye for that of other Black writers, deserves appreciation.
-She nurtured emerging voices of the Harlem Renaissance era, many of whom are still read today.
+Though she phased out of the literary scene to resume her teaching career in the early 1930s, her talent and eye for that of other Black writers deserves appreciation.
+She nurtured many of the enduring voices of the Harlem Renaissance, many of whom are still remembered and read today.

-Though she may not have become as well known as some of those she nurtured and supported, it’s indisputable that she was one of the era’s most important figures.
+Though she may not have become as well known as some of those she nurtured, it’s indisputable that she was one of the era’s most important figures.
 In her later years, Jessie Redmon Fauset moved back to Philadelphia, where she died at age seventy-nine in 1961.

 More about Jessie Redmon Fauset